 Nest Thermostat E vs Nest Thermostat 3.0: Conclusion

-The Nest Thermostat E and the Nest Thermostat 3.0 are very similar when it comes to hardware specifications.
+The Nest Thermostat E and the Nest Thermostat 3.0 are very similar when it comes to hardware specifications in the US.
 They both aim to save you money on your heating costs and they both learn your routine and schedule in order to do so.

 The choice between these two devices will ultimately come down to budget, as well as which finish you would prefer on your walls.
 If you want premium, the Thermostat 3.0 is the one for you, but if you're happy with a slightly more basic design, the Thermostat E is much friendlier to the wallet.